Yafiakmal/Mini-POS-API-Challenge/README.md

 DB_TIMEZONE= Asia/Jakarta

 # gorm would automatically migrate the models
-MODE= production  # not gonna drop the tables first
+APP_ENV= production  # not gonna drop the tables first
-# MODE= development # gonna drop the tables first for fresh models
+# APP_ENV= development # gonna drop the tables first for fresh models
 ```

 3. Run with golang